I am suing Stonewall

 I am suing Stonewall Equality Limited to stop them policing free speech.

-I am a barrister and I helped to set up a new organisation for lesbian, gay and bisexual people, the LGB Alliance, to provide an alternative to Stonewall.
+I am a barrister and I helped to set up a new organisation for lesbian, gay and bisexual people, LGB Alliance, to provide an alternative to Stonewall.
 In retaliation, Stonewall had me investigated by my chambers, in an attempt to cost me my livelihood.

 Welcome to my crowdfunder.